 Dr. Allen opened Virginia Equine Imaging in 1996 as the first privately owned and operated equine diagnostic imaging specialty clinic in the world.
 His vision was to establish a practice that provides advanced diagnostic and sports medicine catered to the equine athlete in a way that had never been done before.

-Dr. Allen received his DVM from the University of Missouri in 1979 and, prior to moving to Virginia, owned a practice in Arizona (Arizona Equine Medical and Surgical Center).
-During his transition from Arizona to Virginia, Dr. Allen served as the head veterinary services coordinator at the 1996 Olympic Games in Atlanta, and was named Arizona Equine Practitioner of the Year.
+Dr. Allen received his DVM from the University of Missouri in 1979.
+Prior to moving to Virginia, he owned a practice in Arizona (Arizona Equine Medical and Surgical Center).
+During his transition from Arizona to Virginia, Dr. Allen served as the head veterinary services coordinator at the 1996 Olympic Games in Atlanta and was named Arizona Equine Practitioner of the Year.

 Dr. Allen has served as Chairman of the USEF Veterinary Committee, the USEF Drug and Medications Committee, and the Medication Sub-Committee for the Federation Equestre Internationale (FEI).
 He also served as the FEI Foreign Veterinary Delegate for the 1999 Pan American Games in Winnipeg, Canada, the 2000 Olympic Games at Sydney, the 2010 World Equestrian Games Official Veterinary Coordinator, and the 2012 Olympic Games in London.

 Dr. Allen is currently certified by the International Society of Equine Locomotor Pathology (ISELP) and serves as its Vice President and Executive Director.
 He also serves as the volunteer Chairman of the United States Equestrian Federation (USEF) Veterinary, Drug, and Medications Committees and on the FEI Veterinary and List Committees.